openlmi/openlmi-doc/doc/openlmi-tools/shell/classes.rst

 Fetching a class
 ----------------
-Objects of :py:class:`.LMIClass` use lazy fetching method, because some methods do not need the :py:class:`lmiwbem.CIMClass` object.
+Objects of :py:class:`.LMIClass` use lazy fetching method, because some methods do not need the :py:class:`wbem.CIMClass` object.

-To manually fetch the :py:class:`lmiwbem.CIMClass` object, call following:
+To manually fetch the :py:class:`wbem.CIMClass` object, call following:

 .. code-block:: python

     > cls.fetch()
     >

-The methods, which need the :py:class:`lmiwbem.CIMClass` object to be fetched from CIMOM, do this action automatically, without the need of calling :py:meth:`.LMIClass.fetch` method by hand.
+The methods, which need the :py:class:`wbem.CIMClass` object to be fetched from CIMOM, do this action automatically, without the need of calling :py:meth:`.LMIClass.fetch` method by hand.